As an Amazon Associate I earn from qualifying purchases.

 - Time Square in New York City.
 I am sure this is obvious because it looks impressive to see it on TV every year and watch the ball drop.

 - Walt Disney.
-Their parks put on a great New Year’s Parties that are beautiful and memorable.
+Their parks put on a New Year’s Eve Party that is beautiful and memorable.
 Don’t forget about Disney Cruise Lines too!
 Where they have deck parties and so much for all ages to experience and welcome in the new year.

 - Panama City Beach, Florida.
 The seaside town celebrates New Year’s by dropping not just one ball, but 10,000 inflatable ones.
 And the beach ball drop starts at a kid-friendly at 8 p.m.
 Those with the energy to make it until midnight can count down another ball drop, this one an 800-pound LED-lit one, also shaped like a beach ball.